DecodedCo/dashboard/README.md

 This repo helps attendees get started with their Dashboard.
 It includes the following files.

+## Quote

+Add an inspirational quote to your Dashboard.

 ## Weather

 Use the Open Weather API and Weather Icons Library to display the local weather.

-## Quote
+## Cryptocurrency

-Add an inspirational quote to your Dashboard.
+Display a live Bitcoin conversion